SuicideShow/MultiTool/README.md

 **Setup** version can be extracted and used anywhere and is the same as the .rar version.

 The **Portable** Version deletes the Bin folder after use to keep the working folder clean.
-(start is slow because of extraction)
+(start is slow because of the extraction process)

+Standalone.rar is the updated MultiTool.exe without the Bin folder.
+It can be used to quickly update the MultiTool without the need to download the big Bin folder again.
 _________________________________________________________________

 ### Containers currently supported: